 A place where freelancers get a chance to submit design contests and make money.
 On DesignCrowd, you can offer services like website designing, logo, banners, posters, and other digital designs.

-There are a few more best freelance job sites for beginners.
+There are a few more places to find freelance jobs online.

 Hirable gives opportunities to businesses and freelancers to connect.
 Freelancers are pre-screened before they’re connected with clients.
 It’s a professional platform for designers and developers.